secretstartups/handbook/content/handbook/company/culture/all-remote/how-to-work-remote-first.md

 *In the [video](https://youtu.be/SP7u0gYCHiY) above, Darren Murph, Head of Remote at GitLab sits down with Jeff Frick for a [Digital CUBE Conversation](https://siliconangle.com/2020/05/01/all-remote-gitlab-offers-advice-and-resources-as-companies-adjust-to-life-away-from-offices-cubeconversations) about the way the global Covid-19 crisis is affecting the way people work, and work from home.
 Discover more in GitLab's [Remote Work playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0Kq7QUX-Ux5fOunQotqJbECc).*

 The *quickest* way to send the *clearest* signal that remote is the future is to start at the top of the organizational chart.
-Remove execs from the office, and you’ll quickly figure out what gaps you need to fill with tools and process.
+Remove execs from the office, and you'll quickly figure out what gaps you need to fill with tools and process.

 If you force the executive team to work remotely for a meaningful amount of time (over one month, in most cases), you'll discover communication gaps, as well as voids in tooling and process.